francescordola/autumn-season/README.md

 <b>What if we use design to permeate the boundaries between humans and non-humans?</b>

-We live in a world where fast changes make the future ever more uncertain.
-Design must be used not just for human purposes but for other living beings, too.
+In the shifting world we live in, design must be used not just for human purposes but for other living beings, too.

 My research introduces data as a system of interspecies exchange of information.
 Translating data from the model used by one system into the pattern required by another, I want to encourage science discussions to non-scientists, raising humans' understanding of a bigger world surrounding us, the natural one.